 Characteristic: Quality Time

-It is important for parents to spend quality time with their children on a daily basis.
-This kind of quality time fosters deep connections and these deep concoctions make the whole parenting thing a whole lot easier.
+It is essential for parents to spend quality time with their children daily.
+This kind of quality time fosters deep connections, and these deep concoctions make the whole parenting thing a whole lot easier.

 Benefit: Secure Attachment

-Children are often very secure in their connection with their parents because parents nurture and listen with kindness and respect, making the child feel secure and comfortable.
+Children are often very secure in their connection with their parents because parents nurture and listen with kindness and respect, making the child feel safe and comfortable.

 Benefit: Better Self-Regulation Skills

-We all deal with big emotions like anger, sadness and frustration at different points in our lives, but we learn to deal with these emotions and learn to control our behaviour through self-regulation.
+We all deal with big emotions like anger, sadness, and frustration at different points in our lives, but we learn to deal with these emotions and learn to control our behavior through self-regulation.

-Self-regulation is a learned skill and it is something that authoritative parents focus heavily on.
-Children with parents who focus on self-regulation during the young stages of life tend to have stronger emotional regulatory skills.
+Self-regulation is a learned skill, and it is something that authoritative parents focus heavily on.
+Children with parents who focus on self-regulation during the early stages of life tend to have stronger emotional regulatory skills.

 Benefit: Higher Academic Performance